-To learn more about the relationship between LEAs and the communities they serve, we conducted a Trust and Transparency Report in April 2021.
-This report used data that we collected from 3k people across the US and insights from current and former law enforcement leaders.
+To learn more about the relationship between law enforcement agencies (LEAs) and the communities they serve, we conducted a Transparency and Trust Report in April 2021, then published an updated report for 2022.
+This 2022 report represents data that we collected from 3k people across the US and insights from current and former law enforcement leaders.

 - Perceptions of policing are nuanced and complex